-The "intermediates," or such "pulp-protectors" as plaster of Paris, oxysulphate, or arnica plaster; linings of varnish, oxychloride, oxyphosphate and zinc phosphate; fillings of guttapercha, oxychloride, zinc phosphates, amalgam and tin, or gold with linings.
+Intermediates of plaster of Paris, oxysulphate, temporary stopping or arnica plaster; linings of varnish, oxychloride, oxyphosphate and zinc phosphate; fillings of gutta-percha, oxychloride, zinc phosphates, amalgam and tin, or gold with linings.

 283. What governs the introduction of such fillings?